Whole Body Vibration

 The Control of Vibration at Work Regulations 2005 aims to protect workers from the risks to health from vibration.
 Moreover, they place a duty on employers to assess the risks to their employees from whole-body vibration, and to take action to reduce the exposure that produces those risks.

 The Control of Vibration at Work Regulations sets a daily exposure action value of 0.5 m/s2.
-If an employee exceeds this, an employer must take action to control exposure and reduce risk.
+If an employee’s exposure exceeds this, an employer must take action to control exposure and reduce risk.

 The Regulations also set a daily exposure limit value of 1.5m/s2.
 Exposure should not exceed this value as it is the maximum amount of exposure for a worker.

 All instrumentation used to undertake the assessments is fully calibrated.
-Likewise, the procedures for measurements are all by the Regulations, Health and Safety Executive Guidance L141 Whole–Body Vibration, and The Control of Vibration at Work Regulations 2005, Guidance on Regulations and
+Likewise, the procedures for measurements are all by the Regulations, Health and Safety Executive Guidance L141 Whole–Body Vibration, and The Control of Vibration at Work Regulations 2005.